Achievable logoAchievable logo

 Feedback

-You have likely seen many problems that include equations that look something like this:
+You’ve probably seen many problems that include equations like this:

 y=ax2+bx+c